Training a fully connected multi-layered neural network on corrected data

 plot!(days[1560:1820], y_pred)

-Since the original dataset has areas where missing values have been replaced by linear interpolation, it is difficult to evaluate the performance of the trained neural network model on a straight line.
+Since the original dataset has sections in which the missing values have been replaced by linear interpolation, it is difficult to evaluate the performance of a trained neural network model on a straight line.

 real_data = DataFrame(CSV.File("$(@__DIR__)/real_data.csv"));

-Plotting temperature vs. time using real and predicted data:
+Plotting the temperature versus time based on real and predicted data:

 plot(real_data[1:261,2])